Azure/azure-quickstart-templates/301-jenkins-vmss-blue-green/README.md

     <img src="http://armviz.io/visualizebutton.png"/>
 </a>

-This template / guide provision a Jenkins Master on a VM running on Azure; configure a DevOps pipeline to bake managed OS image with Tomcat 7 or 8 installed and deploy to VMSS.
+This template / guide provisions a Jenkins master on a VM running on Azure, configures a DevOps pipeline to bake a managed OS image with Tomcat 7 or 8 installed and deploys it to the VMSS.
 It is an example to demonstrate how we can use Jenkins pipeline to do blue-green deployment on VMSS.

 The quickstart template will provision the following in Azure: